Semantic-UI-Vue/Semantic-UI-Vue/README.md

 Semantic UI Vue is still under heavy development.
 Please, feel free to contribute.

+Here is a JSFiddle for a quick look: https://jsfiddle.net/pvjvekce/

 ## Contact us!

 Do you have a question?
 Do you want to submit a bug, or suggest an improvement?

-Please do!
+Please contact us!
 Especially at this stage, we really need this.

 To do so, do not hesitate to [join our chat on Gitter](https://gitter.im/Semantic-UI-Vue/Lobby), or [submit an issue](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue/issues/new) (it doesn't have to be a bug).
 Read the [CONTRIBUTING.md](https://github.com/Semantic-UI-Vue/Semantic-UI-Vue/blob/master/CONTRIBUTING.md) for more details